Peter Rowell: Career

 Born in Sunderland, County Durham, Rowell began his career as a presenter for BBC Radio Newcastle.
 During this time, he played the role of a fictional DJ in the 1988 drama series Geordie Racer as part of the long-running BBC Schools series Look and Read.

 Towards the end of the decade, Rowell moved to Bristol to become a presenter for GWR FM.
 Around this time, he also worked for HTV West (now ITV West Country) as a continuity announcer, before joining the station full-time in 1997 as a daytime bulletin newsreader.
 While at HTV, Rowell also worked as a features reporter and presented a number of non-news regional programmes.

 After the death of Princess Diana in 1997, Rowell faced a disciplinary hearing after saying "she had huge knockers" after footage of the princess was shown and not realising the microphone was switched on.

 He left ITV West in May 2010 and joined BBC Radio Bristol to present its weekday afternoon and Sunday morning shows.
 He left the BBC a year later after his contract expired.

-He now owns and works for South Wales Life, a mostly online publication made by himself under his new name, Henry Peters.

 Personal life

-Rowell is married with one child and, prior to his imprisonment, lived in Wickwar, Gloucestershire.
+Rowell is divorced with one child and, prior to his imprisonment, lived in Wickwar, Gloucestershire.
 Rowell has also supported various charities including the National Animal Support League and KWADS (Knowle West Against Drugs).